 Scope: from “essential operators” to essential and important entities

-Sectors and services cover energy, transport, banking, financial-market infrastructures, health, drinking and waste water, digital infrastructures, ICT service management, aerospace, government, postal and courier services, waste management, chemical manufacturing, food production and distribution, research, industry and further digitally relevant areas.
+Sectors and services cover energy, transport, banking, financial-market infrastructures, health, drinking and waste water, digital infrastructure, ICT service management, public administration, space, postal and courier services, waste management, chemicals, food, certain manufacturing activities, digital providers and research.

 If you serve entities already in the NIS2 spotlight, you will likely face demonstrable requirements even if you are not formally designated essential or important: contracts pass down controls, audits and notifications.